How can we help teachers to create engaging, interactive lessons for their students?

 Increased Discoverability / Onboarding

-I was able to successfully work across teams in order to art direct, script, and produce the following onboarding / tutorial video.
+I was able to step outside of my role as a UX Designer in order to art direct, script, and produce the following video.

 I worked closely with our developer team while my designs were being implemented.
 In December 2016, the new SMART lab creation workflow was publicly launched.

-Response to the redesign has been very positive.
-Teachers, and even students, are excited to use it!
+Response to the redesign has been overwhelmingly positive.
 Usage has grown tremendously with the new design.
 According to preliminary numbers:

 - "Start Activity Creation" engagement has grown more than 300%